Appalachian State Mountaineers men's basketball: NCAA tournament results

 The Mountaineers have appeared in the NCAA tournament three times.
 Their combined record is 0–3.

 National Invitation Tournament results

-The Mountaineers have appeared in the National Invitation Tournament one time.
-Their record is 0–1.
+The Mountaineers have appeared in the National Invitation Tournament two times.
+Their record is 0–2.

 CollegeInsider.com results

 The Mountaineers have appeared in the CollegeInsider.com Postseason Tournament one time.
 Their record is 2–1.

 The Basketball Classic results

 The Mountaineers have appeared in The Basketball Classic one time.
 Their record is 0–1.

 NAIA tournament results

 The Mountaineers have appeared in the NAIA Tournament five times.
 Their combined record is 5–5.

 Coaching history

 Rivalries

 Appalachian's primary basketball rivals are the East Tennessee State Buccaneers and the Georgia Southern Eagles.
 Appalachian State is only 55 miles from Johnson City, TN.
 East Tennessee State has dominated the series over the past two decades, winning 14 games and losing 3.
 After being highly competitive in Division I-AA Southern Conference from the late 1990s to the late 2000s, Appalachian State and Georgia Southern have rekindled a rivalry series in the Sun Belt conference.
-Since the transition in 2014, the Mountaineers are 6-7 against the Eagles, winning each of the last four meetings.
+Since the transition in 2014, the Mountaineers are 6–7 against the Eagles, winning each of the last four meetings.